kanishka-linux/rpi-utilities/README.md

 #### Any Advantage of using RPi and kawaii-player instead of regular casting device?

-* [kawaii-player](https://github.com/kanishka-linux/kawaii-player) on Rpi 4 (with Debian Buster) uses [libmpv](https://github.com/mpv-player/mpv) as a playback engine.
-Hence it can play almost all formats without transcoding.
+* [kawaii-player](https://github.com/kanishka-linux/kawaii-player) on RPi 4 (with Debian Buster) uses [libmpv](https://github.com/mpv-player/mpv) as a playback engine.
+Hence it can play almost all formats supported by mpv without requiring any kind of transcoding at the master or slave side.
-* Rpi 4 officially supports hardware decoding of HEVC/H.265 videos.
+* RPi 4 officially supports hardware decoding of HEVC/H.265 videos.
 It was able to play 10-bit HEVC videos without much of a problem (except heating issue - one needs to add heat sink or cooling fan to the RPi setup to deal with it).
 * Cast local audio, local video, torrents, ytdl supported links and entire playlists from master to slave.
 * Easily change audio/subtitle track during playback of mkv files.
 One can also add external subtitles on the fly.
 * Good support for subtitle rendering (i.e. fonts, colors, border etc..) and color correction
 * Precise seeking
-* One can also use Rpi 4 + kawaii-player as a regular media server along with functionality as a casting device.
+* One can also use RPi 4 + kawaii-player as a regular media server along with functionality as a casting device.
 * Control master from mobile web interface, and instruct master to cast videos to slave.

 #### How to reinstall kawaii-player in case of some problems in the initial installation?